onap/integration/docs/index.rst

 - Use-case documentation and artifacts
 - a testsuite docker included in ONAP cluster to execute the tests
 - baseline JAVA and Python images, as well as a docker managing Java libraries
-- Configuration fiales and Heat templates to simplify the creation of the virtual ressources needed for the ONAP deployment and the use cases.
+- Configuration files and Heat templates to simplify the creation of the virtual resources needed for the ONAP deployment and the use cases.

 The integration team manages several official ONAP repositories: